Gryhyphen/my-learning-rust/MyFirstRustBlinky/rust_blinky2/README.md

 Is worth updating each crate individually to figure out which crates are the cause of pain.

 Furthermore, resolving the rust-lld is probably good.
 Apparently, it makes the linker faster?

+I think maybe the critical section can be resolved by cortex-m's single core critical section feature... may be worth investigating. re: https://www.youtube.com/watch?v=TOAynddiu5M